lakotamm/Macbook_Pro_Early_2015_A1502_Linux_Fedora/README.md

 - LID0 - ACPI call for lid
 - XHC1 - ACPI call for USB (such as keyboard).

+Place it into: `/etc/systemd/system/suspend-fix.service`

+And enable using systemctl.
 The laptop can still be woken up with a power button.
 [A link for more information](https://askubuntu.com/a/1203159)

 ### FacetimeHD driver